Skip to Content

 Note: Double-check the Ball Safety Canning Guide before following any canning recipe!
 Altering the brine can result in a failed or unsafe product.
 Also, If the center does not sink in, you will need to place that jar in the refrigerator and eat them first.
 They will not be shelf stable if the lid does not sink.

 Simple Tip: There are a few tricks to having crunchy Homemade Dill Pickles.
 One item that Ball makes is called Pickle Crisp.
 This is Calcium Chloride and is considered a firming agent.
 I highly recommend using this.
 A more natural alternative from some older recipes calls for adding in a couple of grape leaves.
 I have not tested this myself but supposedly the tannins in the grape leaf help keep the pickles crisp.
-I have also read about using oak leaves works as well.
+I have also read about how using oak leaves works as well.
 All of these are said to keep from having mushy pickles.

 FAQ’s